This action requires saving a cookie to remember the page's state. You can read more about that on the cookies page.

 We have the technology now to make it clearer, and for some people that makes a real quality-of-life difference.
 And at the minimum; it’s simply more pleasant.
 Why fight against that?
 No one is asking you to switch to a higher resolution display if you don’t want to.

 There are trade-offs for different use-cases, and the market is huge.
-There’s room for all of the use-cases to be covered without one having to reach towards excessively expensive niche devices.
+There’s room for all of the use-cases to be covered without someone having to reach towards excessively expensive niche devices.

 This post references